mne-tools/mne-bids-pipeline/docs/source/index.md

 What is the MNE-BIDS-Pipeline?
 ==============================

-**The MNE-BIDS-Pipeline is a full-fledged processing pipeline for your MEG and EEG data.**
+**The MNE-BIDS-Pipeline is a standardized processing pipeline for your MEG and EEG data.**

 It operates on raw data stored according to the Brain Imaging Data